| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 stones.
 (Shils, et al., Modern Nutrition).
 They probably

+have another good source of magnesium.
 The theory presented by Heaney and others that prehistoric

 man consumed a lot of calcium is also presented in the